 Changes in outcome measures

 The evaluation measures showed a range of benefits, including increased physical activity levels, reduced fatigue and improved perceived health and self-efficacy.
 Most of the significant results were compared with baseline measures (T1-T2 and T1-T3).
 Only perceived health showed significant improvements from T2-T3.
 The improvement in fatigue and perceived health are consistent with previous research demonstrating that exercise programmes can have beneficial effects on these outcomes [62].
 There is a high correlation between depression and fatigue in cancer patients [63].
 Low self-reported perceived health scores are predictive of depressive symptoms [64].
 Cancer-related fatigue is one of the most prevalent and distressing syndromes among cancer patients [12].
 Fatigue impacts cancer patients’ overall health because of its disruptive interaction with social and functional quality of life domains [12].
-Fatigue, depression, and anxiety form a set of co-occurring symptoms that are strongly interrelated called a ‘symptom cluster’.
-Therefore, when patients improve on one of these symptoms, they are likely to improve on the others [65].
-The interconnection of symptoms was supported in the evaluation results.
-Participants’ perceived health ratings and fatigue improved after engaging in the service.
+[65]Participants’ perceived health ratings and fatigue improved after engaging in the service.
 This highlights the potential value of patients having access to a service such as AE.

 Compatible with other exercise referral schemes, the AE service resulted in increased physical activity levels[66].
 At 6-month follow-up, service users maintained the increase in exercise.
 However, the data showed that the service users averaged over 240 minutes of exercise at baseline.
 This finding is inconsistent with previous research, which states that only 34% of PABC meet the recommended amount of activity [67].
 A possible explanation for the high baseline exercise levels could be the well-documented weaknesses of self-report questionnaires [68].
 The SPAQ has potential errors from including light intensity exercise, overestimating walking, and active housework [68].
 Exercise intensities should be clearly explained to participants in future services, and accelerometers should be used to gather objective physical activity levels.